 - 2 large cloves garlic

-- 2 tbsp vegetable oil (For veg stir fry)
+- 2 tablespoon vegetable oil (For veg stir fry)

 Instructions: (Again, see the stir fry technique for an overview)